elailai94/Joules/CONTRIBUTING.md

 When submitting a bug report, please use the following guidelines:

 1. **Use the GitHub issue search** to check if the issue has already been reported.
-2. **Check if the issue has been fixed** by trying to reproduce it using the lastest master in the repository.
+2. **Check if the issue has been fixed** by trying to reproduce it using the latest master in the repository.
 3. **Isolate the problem**
 4. **Elaborate as much as possible in your report**

 #### Feature Request